otherland/biblebasedliving/content/homemaking-emphasis.md

 **Biblical Foundation:** [Romans 12:2](https://www.bibleref.com/Romans/12/Romans-12-2.html) exhorts believers not to conform to the pattern of this world but to be transformed by the renewing of their minds.
 This verse encourages young women to align their thinking with biblical principles rather than conforming to society's undervaluation of homemaking.

-*Source Material Integration:* The blog post "Homemaking 101 Guide for Beginner’s" provides practical guidance for beginner homemakers, emphasizing the importance of a positive mindset and finding joy in the role of homemaking.
-It encourages young women to embrace their calling and prioritize their homes and families.

 ## 7. How can homemaking be a ministry and a means of serving others?